Brittany is a PC gaming addict! Her favourite genres are simulation games, tycoons, RPG, city-builders, puzzles, and more!

 4. Chests Anywhere

-In the early days of my SDV adventure (pre-mods), I would always get frustrated running around my farm, dumping off items from one chest to another.
+In the early days of my Stardew Valley adventure (pre-mods), I would always get frustrated running around my farm, dumping off items from one chest to another.
 Or, the worst feeling ever: making my way all across town and paying to get to the Skull Caverns and then finding out that the item I needed was in a chest back at the farm.
-Chests Anywhere was a game-changer for me and prevented all of those problems from happening again!
+Chests Anywhere was a game-changer for me that prevented all of those problems from happening again!

 5. Longevity Mod

-Though Stardew Valley is an amazing game, it doesn't have too much content for "end game."
-After around year 4 or 5 (you've probably played a few hundred hours by then, to be fair!), you'll probably reach the point of having done it all- you've completed the community center, finished the Library collection, harvested everything you can harvest, are probably swimming in gold, redesigned your farm and sheds at least 3 times, etc. But the game doesn't have much to do when you've "done it all" and that's what many players complain of.
+Though Stardew Valley is an amazing game, it doesn't have too much content left over for the "end game."
+After around year four or five (you've probably played a few hundred hours by then, to be fair!), you'll probably reach the point of having done it all.
+You've completed the community center, finished the Library collection, harvested everything you can harvest, redesigned your farm and sheds at least three times, and are probably swimming in gold.
+But the game doesn't have much to do when you've "done it all," and that's what many players complain of.

 RTGOAT recommends playing the mod with a new save game, and it definitely sounds like a great one for a seasoned Stardew player, looking to start a new game and have a unique experience!